AnkitSalvi/linkedofy/README.md

 DB CREATION
-1) Run the db scripts to make the tables in your sql editor.
+1) Run the "dbscript" file in db folder in you sql editor to make the tables.
-2) Copy and paste the stored procedures.
+2) Copy and paste the stored procedures from the folder.

 Run mysql local server at port 3306.
-Testing the Apis url http://localhost:3000/Linkedofy
+Testing the Apis - url http://localhost:3000/Linkedofy